hotasbooks/hotasbooks/book-summary/trusting-his-heart.md

 ---
 ## A beautiful, heartfelt story of a widow, a widower and their courage to love again.

+*I appreciate that the characters were flawed but mature and that the issues they dealt with were real life issues.
+My heart ached for the loss and pain they had both suffered and cheered for them as they struggled with very authentic fears and managed to overcome them.*
+*If you like your romance with flawed but endearing characters, deep, complex emotions and full of heart, you’ll love this book!*

 **Geoffrey Swains** would give up his career, money and lifestyle for **one more day with his late wife**.
 He can replace her in his bed but never his heart.
 Ten years a widower, he never intended to meet someone special.